codebloodedlions/Cora/README.md

 </h3>

 - Using the power of AI, CORA is able to intelligently assist in solving problems and answering questions of all kinds!
 - Not sure if your spelling/syntax is correct?
 Let CORA take a look at it!
-If there are any problems, they'll be fixed in no time!
+If there are any problems, CORA will fix it in no time!
 - Need help finding a project to hone your skills?
 Wondering what a hashmap is?
 Fear not!
 CORA has you covered!
 - Don't know how a Merge Sort algorithm is written?
 New to programming and need help implementing a data structure?
 Ask CORA and receive an example implementation in seconds!